 Culture of inclusion and diversity

 PwC showed that 85% of millennials consider diversity and inclusion policies important when evaluating an employer.
-Generation Z, even more aware of these issues, actively seeks companies that promote diversity at all levels.
+Generation Z, even more aware of these issues, actively seeks out companies that promote diversity at all levels.
 Inclusive and diverse work environments are highly valued.

 Benefits beyond salary